codenowinc/level_one_curriculum/README.md

   * [Draw Your Country Map and Rank the Features Activity](https://github.com/CodeNowOrg/level_one_curriculum/blob/master/day_one/draw_your_country_map_and_rank_the_features_activity.md "Draw Your Country Map and Rank the Features Activity")

 * **Pick the First Feature To Build**
-  * Scope down and hone in
+  * Scope Down and Hone In
   * Feature map activity

 * **Sketch**